lukasschwab/goatcounter-explore/README.md

 this web app does not upload your GoatCounter data anywhere: all analysis happens locally, in your browser.

+This adds several features I feel are missing in the GoatCounter web UI:

++ View and filter a table of individual events
++ A unified graph of traffic to all paths
++ Reorganize traffic data by referrers
++ Dive into specific sessiosn

 You can use the hosted application at [goatcounter-explore.fly.dev](https://goatcounter-explore.fly.dev/).